openfaas/faasd/docs/ROADMAP.md

 Workaround: deploy multiple, dynamically named functions `scraper-1`, `scraper-2`, `scraper-3` and set up a reverse proxy rule to load balance i.e. `scraper.example.com => [/function/scraper-1, /function/scraper-2, /function/scraper-3]`.

-### Scale from zero may give a non-200

-faasd itself does not implement a health check to determine if a function is ready for traffic.
-Since faasd doesn't support auto-scaling, this is unlikely to affect you.

-Workaround: Have your client retry HTTP calls, or don't scale to zero.

 ### Leaf-node only - no clustering

 faasd is operates on a leaf-node/single-node model.
 If this is an issue for you, but you have resource constraints, you will need to use [OpenFaaS CE or Pro on Kubernetes](https://docs.openfaas.com/deployment/).